2:45 p.m. – 3:45 p.m. (Conference/Planning/Emergencies Only)

 - head lice

 Prescription or non-prescription medication required by a student should be administered outside of school, if possible.
 Medications scheduled for administration three (3) times a day will not be given at school without a physician's written authorization.
-If a student requires medication to be given during school hours, a Medication Administration form must be completed and turned in to the campus nurse.
+If a student requires medication at school (prescription or OTC), a Medication Administration form must be completed online.
 All prescription medications must be in the original, properly labeled containers.
 The pharmacy can supply two (2) labeled bottles for this purpose.
 Medication sent in baggies or unlabeled containers will not be given.
 Requirements for medications are as follows:

 - In the original, properly labeled container (no baggies or envelopes, please!).

 - Up to date (check the expiration date before bringing it to school), and